 Here’s a great example: dream about an encounter with the Grim Reaper.
 That dream amplifies the dangers of drinking and driving.
 The dreamer minimizes the risk and his dream responds powerfully.

-Amplification helps you notice the small voices in your head and little-but-important things in your life.
+Dreams amplify to help you notice the small voices in your head and little-but-important things in your life.
 In my Dream Interpretation Dictionary, I explore a dream about a guy working at Walmart who witnesses a human sacrifice (see the entry for Walmart).
-The man who had that dream sees himself portrayed as the character who is sacrificed.
-The character is a projection of himself.
+The character who is sacrificed is a projection of the dreamer.
 He truly feels like he is sacrificing himself for his job, but he minimizes by saying to himself that he needs the income.
 Which is true.
 He can’t just quit and live on the streets.
 But he can recognize the need to work in a better environment.
-He can decide to work toward a better future.
+He can decide to work toward a better future with a better job.

 Until he recognizes what the job is taking from him, he won’t change the situation.
 That’s the underlying message the man needs to take away, and why the dream amplifies it.